 The flight was just a short 1.5 hours from Hanoi to Chiang Mai, and I was greeted with a rainbow just before landing back in Chiang Mai.

-I had parked my bike in the airport free carpark, which started up with no issues.
+I had parked my bike in the airport car park, which started up with no issues.
 As I rode back to my home I was profoundly aware of the lack of noisy horns being tooted, and very grateful for it.
 It made the ride home feel like someone had switched off the city sounds.
 It was a rather Zen-like experience.
 It makes me wonder what Vietnamese people think when they come to Thailand.

-I was happy to be back in Chiang Mai, and happy to be reunited with this little furry angel.
+I was happy to be back in Chiang Mai and happy to be reunited with this little furry angel.

 Visa application hours: